 - Limited to Windows platform

-Laser Scanning and Customization
+Laser Scanning And Customization

 Assetto Corsa gets many aspects of realism down very well, and one of these areas is with the laser-scanned tracks that are available to racers.
 This allows gamers to enjoy every bump and change in the road surface for the ultimate in track realism, and there are also plenty of tracks to choose from.

 The game also offers an extensive selection of customization options within the car setup menu.
-Racers can choose custom tire pressures, gear ratios, suspension settings along with a mix of other factors that will impact how their car performs on the track.
+Racers can choose custom tire pressures, gear ratios, and suspension settings along with a mix of other factors that will impact how their car performs on the track.
 The sheer range of customization options reflects the volume of variables that are considered in real-life racing.

-Driving Physics and Compatibility
+Driving Physics And Compatibility

 The physics of Assetto Corsa is praised by many, but there is no doubt that they are not quite as good as those on rFactor 2.
 The game also doesn’t feature dynamic weather and day-night cycles, which can be a bit disappointing but is not the end of the world.
 The customizability of the game more than makes up for the lack of rain and snow.

 The compatibility of Assetto Corsa with a good racing rig also helps to set it apart from the competition in terms of realism.
-The game supports full 900o rotation of your wheel with excellent accuracy, so you can see your precise wheel movements being emulated in the cockpit in front of you.
+The game supports full 900-degree rotation of your wheel with excellent accuracy, so you can see your precise wheel movements being emulated in the cockpit in front of you.
 It also works extremely well with 3-pedal setups, making clutch control very lifelike.

 The ability of Assetto Corsa to combine top-notch graphics and 1:1 steering and pedal animations with hyper-realistic in-game customization makes it a strong contender for one of the most realistic racing sims available.